Too Wet or Too Dry Woodworking: A Sticky Situation

-Overly dry wood can be more brittle, meaning nailing, sawing, or other aspects of installing or woodworking can lead to splits, cracks, knot loss and other damage, particularly if working across the grain.
+Overly dry wood can be more brittle, meaning nailing, sawing, or other installation aspects can lead to splits, cracks, knot loss, and further damage, mainly if working across the grain.
 Trying to carve or turn overly dry wood can also lead to more splintering on the surface.

-Chisels, saw blades, drill bits, and other tools can also dull tools faster than wood that is at the correct MC for its area and species.
+Chisels, saw blades, drill bits, and other tools can dull tools faster than wood at the correct MC for its area and species.

-Ultimately, there is a variety of reasons to monitor wood MC, as both levels that are too high and too low can be problematic.
+Ultimately, there are various reasons to monitor wood MC, as both levels that are too high and too low can be problematic.
 How can you tell which is which?

 When Is Wood Wet (or Dry)?